-Recent studies have shown that the neural pathways of the brain can be enhanced at any age—this means that a lazy eye can actually be treated at any age, even into adulthood.
+Recent studies have shown that the neural pathways of the brain can be enhanced at any age— this means that a lazy eye can actually be treated at any age, even into adulthood.
 Vision therapy for adults can be very effective, but might take longer to achieve the optimum results.
-Of course, the earlier the condition is diagnosed the better the outcome usually is.
+Of course, the earlier the condition is diagnosed, the better the outcome usually is.

 The final step towards success

-Vision therapy has been proven effective in the treatment of lazy eye and improvement of the visual skills necessary for binocular vision.
+Vision therapy has been proven effective in the treatment of lazy eye and the improvement of the visual skills necessary for binocular vision.